Who has sole power to impeach the president

 - Does the senate have the sole power to impeach

-- Sole power of impeachment belongs to
+- Sole power to impeach

 - Sole power to try all impeachments